It was clear that Feinstein says, I've been here all these years to Ted Cruz.

 So they've always been who they are.

-It's just the difference now.
+It's just a difference now.

-You've seen them as they've in your life they've been exactly what they are.
+You've seen them as they've, in your life, they've been exactly what they are.

 There used to be a day where there was no Fox News.